dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 » Gain better control over loading.
 Add-ins can be opened automatically

-when Excel starts, regardless of the directory in which they’re stored.
+when Excel starts, regardless of the directory in which they're stored.

 » Avoid displaying prompts when unloading.
 When an add-in is closed, the